rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    1. Check the status of the job using the kubectl describe command.

-   2. When a job is complete, view its results by using the kubectl logs command on the appropriate pod.
+   2. When a job is complete, view its results:

+   <pre>kubectl logs counter</pre>

    <a name="etcd"></a>